KH20/GuessTheYear/README.md

 ## Upcoming Updates
 * Feedback on how far away from the correct year your guess is - if feedback mode is enabled.
-* Ability to choose a year range. e.g. Limiting the years to 1980-2021.
+* Ability to choose a year range. e.g. Limiting the years to 1980-2021. :white_check_mark:
 * Redesign the UI to use Material Design, and include media such as album art.
-* A change for mobile platforms where the clues can be swiped across, and scrolling will only scroll the clue frame in focus.
+* A change for mobile platforms where the clues can be swiped across, and scrolling will only scroll the clue frame in focus. :white_check_mark:
 * LONG TERM: User accounts and leaderboards for scores.

 ## Known Bugs
 * Clues currently not clickable.
+FIXED
 * Mobile View redesign needed.

 Please let me know of any bugs!